gregpriday/laravel-scout-qdrant/README.md

 ### Restart Qdrant

-Restart your Qdrant Docker container with:

 ```bash
 php artisan qdrant:restart
 ```

-Like the `qdrant:start` command, the `qdrant:restart` command accepts the `--port` and `--storage-path` options.
+Restarts your Qdrant Docker container.
+This command accepts the `--port` and `--storage-path` options.

 ### Check Qdrant Status

-Check the status of your Qdrant Docker container by running:

 ```bash
 php artisan qdrant:status
 ```

-This command will show you if your Qdrant Docker container is running, along with details such as its container ID, image, command, creation time, status, ports, and name.
+Provides the status of your Qdrant Docker container, including details like container ID, image, command, creation time, status, ports, and name.

 ### Terminate Qdrant

-Terminate your Qdrant Docker container with:

 ```bash
 php artisan qdrant:terminate
 ```

-## More Information

-For more information on using these commands, as well as the rest of the functionality provided by the Laravel Scout Qdrant Drivers package, please refer to the sections above.
+Terminates your Qdrant Docker container.

 ## Creating a Custom Vectorizer

-To create a custom vectorizer, first, ensure you have a custom model or alternative 3rd party service.
-After that, you can create a new class that implements `GregPriday\ScoutQdrant\Vectorizer`.
+To create a custom vectorizer, ensure you have a custom model or a third-party service.
+Then, create a new class that implements `GregPriday\ScoutQdrant\Vectorizer`.
 This interface requires a single method: `vectorize(string $text): array`.

-For example:
+Example:

 ```php
 use GregPriday\LaravelScoutQdrant\Vectorizer\VectorizerInterface;